Nanmoku, Gunma: Climate

-Nanmoku has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Nanmoku has a humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Nanmoku is 11.0 °C. The average annual rainfall is 1127 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.0 °C, and lowest in January, at around -1.3 °C.

 Demographics

 Per Japanese census data, the population of Nanmoku peaked around the year 1950 and has decreased drastically since then.
+As of 2023, 67.5% of the population is 65 or older, making Nanmoku the oldest village in Japan.

 History

 During the Edo period, the area of present-day Nanmoku was largely part of the tenryō territory held directly by Tokugawa shogunate within Kōzuke Province.
-The area was divided into villages with the establishment of the modern municipalities system on April 1, 1889. village of Nanmoku was created on March 15, 1955 by the merger of the villages of Iwado, Tsukigata and Ozawa.
+The area was divided into villages with the establishment of the modern municipalities system on April 1, 1889.
+The village of Nanmoku was created on March 15, 1955 by the merger of the villages of Iwado, Tsukigata and Ozawa.

 Government

 Nanmoku has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Nanmoku, together with the other municipalities in Kanra District contributes one member to the Gunma Prefectural Assembly.
 In terms of national politics, the town is part of Gunma 5th district of the lower house of the Diet of Japan.